-- Regardless of soil texture, risks associated with early planting of soybeans in the midsouthern US will decrease when beds are used. - A bed planting system will reduce potential stresses associated with early-season surface water accumulation and/or soil saturation. - Beds, or rather the resulting furrows, will facilitate surface irrigation during the growing season. - The attributes of beds will benefit corn and grain sorghum that may be grown in rotation with soybeans.
+- Regardless of soil texture, risks associated with early planting of soybeans in the midsouthern U.S. will decrease when beds are used. - A bed planting system will reduce potential stresses associated with early-season surface water accumulation and/or soil saturation. - Beds, or rather the resulting furrows, will facilitate surface irrigation during the growing season. - The attributes of beds will benefit corn and grain sorghum that may be grown in rotation with soybeans.

-Experience and observation have shown that beds constructed on 30 in. or narrower centers are not practical.
+Experience and observation have shown that beds constructed on narrow centers-e.g. <30 in.-are not practical.
 They do not keep their integrity during the months between construction and planting, they are not easily planted, and they do not provide enough furrow and bed height to facilitate drainage and irrigation.

-Conversely, beds that are 38 and 40 inches wide can be constructed effectively.
+Conversely, beds that are 38-40 in. wide can be constructed effectively.
 They will most likely maintain themselves during the off-season, especially if rolled flat following formation to minimize bed degradation during high-rainfall winter months.